oeg-upm/FAIR-Research-Object/README.md

 Will generate a .json with all the evaluation.

-If the flag -d is True a diagram will pop up and store in .pdf.
+If the flag -d is True a diagram will be store in .pdf.
 The same file name without extensions is a graph written in DOT Language.

 Also somef output will be store.